eossf/workshop-puppet/README.md

 ````

 ### Tests
-Connect to the ansible, for pinging agent and limit hosts
+Connect to the ansible machine, for pinging agent and limit hosts
 ````
 sudo su -
 cd ~/workshop-puppet/install